juliend88/applications/application-mycloudmanager-v3/README-EN.md

 The stack is created automatically.
 You can see its progression by clicking on its name which will take you to the Horizon console.
 When all modules become "green", the creation is finished.

-Wait **5 minutes** that the entire stack is available.
+Wait **10 real minutes** that the entire stack is available.

 ![startopo](img/stacktopo.png)

-### Finish OpenVPN access
+### Finish VPN access

 In order to have access to all functionalities, we have set up a VPN connection.

 Here are the steps to follow :

-* First retrieve the output information of your stack,
+* First retrieve the output information of your stack, one FloatingIP and the VPN login, password.

 ![stack](img/sortie-stack.png)